 Where to Obtain Emergency Response and Evacuation Procedures: Students and employees may access the University Emergency Management Plan and procedures for their campus on the jwuAlerts page at alerts.jwu.edu/providence.
 We urge you to familiarize yourself with the emergency and evacuation procedures for your campus.
-See the emergency quick reference procedures which are published at the end of the Annual Security Report.
+See the emergency procedures quick reference poster published at the end of the Annual Security Report.
 The quick reference procedures are also posted throughout campus.